microsoft/microsoft-deployment-accelerator-for-hybris-on-azure/README.md

 See [LICENSE](LICENSE) for license information.

-See [Hybris%20On%20Azure.pdf](Hybris%20On%20Azure.pdf) for instructions how to use this package to deploy hybris on Azure.
+See [Hybris On Azure.pdf](Hybris%20On%20Azure.pdf) for instructions how to use this package to deploy hybris on Azure.